jamtur01/WNBASchedule/README.md

 swift test
 ```

+### CI/CD

+The GitHub workflow automatically:
+1. Builds the project
-The GitHub workflow automatically runs tests on push and pull requests to the main branch.
+2. Runs tests on push and pull requests to the main branch
+3. Creates a binary application bundle (.app)
+4. Uploads the binary as an artifact that can be downloaded from the GitHub Actions page

+You can download the latest binary from the "Actions" tab in the GitHub repository.

 ## Team Abbreviations